-- The formal Board performance management reporting framework is accompanied by a series of measures to achieve a more interactive style of governance, moving beyond paper reporting.
+- 40 The formal Board performance management reporting framework is accompanied by a series of measures to achieve a more interactive style of governance, moving beyond paper reporting.
 Examples include: - patient stories, which are presented in public at each Board meeting.
-These shine a light on individual experiences of care provided by our organisation and act as a catalyst for improvement; and - Board members carry out regular patient safety walkabouts. - These arrangements allow Board members to help model the Trust's values through direct engagement, as well as ensuring that Board members take back to the boardroom an enriched understanding of the lived reality for staff, public and patients. - Strategic objective and annual priorities - Each year, the Trust Board reviews its strategic objectives to confirm that they remain fit for purpose.
-Having regard to the agreed strategic objectives, the Trust Board also annually sets priorities for the ensuing financial year. - The Chief Executive reports quarterly to the Trust Board on performance against the annual priorities, allowing the Board to gauge progress towards realisation of the organisation's strategic objectives.
+These shine a light on individual experiences of care provided by our organisation and act as a catalyst for improvement; and - Board members carry out regular patient safety walkabouts. - 41 These arrangements allow Board members to help model the Trust's values through direct engagement, as well as ensuring that Board members take back to the boardroom an enriched understanding of the lived reality for staff, public and patients.

+Strategic objective and annual priorities

+- 42 Each year, the Trust Board reviews its strategic objectives to confirm that they remain fit for purpose.
+Having regard to the agreed strategic objectives, the Trust Board also annually sets priorities for the ensuing financial year. - 43 The Chief Executive and Executive Directors report to the Trust Board and its Committees on performance against the annual priorities, allowing the Board to gauge progress towards realisation of the organisation's strategic objectives.